m-r-hunt/m-r-hunt.github.io/_posts/2025-07-09-pro-game-audio.md

 system->init(512, FMOD_INIT_NORMAL, 0);
 ```

 FMOD supplies both a C and a C++ interface in seperate headers, throughout this I'm using the C++ interface which was convenient given I was already working in C++.
-The existence of a C interface means you could plugs this in to most any environment that supports FFI to C.
+The existence of a C interface means you could plug this in to pretty much any environment that supports FFI to C.

 I also switched on the debug logging, sending it to a file as the easiest option.
 This also needs you to link against the logging version of the supplied FMOD libraries, which I did.